The Holocaust Music Project

 - How has music helped you during a difficult situation?
 Can music be used for both positive and negative purposes?
 How can you ensure that you will use it to promote a positive environment?

 Following the poetry exercise, selected student’s poems were chosen as text for new compositions written by composer’s Tommy Dougherty and Hilary Purrington.
 Dougherty’s composition “Songs for Ilse” is written for harp and mezzo-soprano, and Purrington’s work “Little Flowers” is comprised of harp, mezzo-soprano, and flute.
-Dougherty’s music was shared with the Houston community at the 2015 Yom HaShoah Memorial and Purrington’s music was performed in 2017 at a Yom HaShoah Memorial house concert.
+Dougherty’s music was shared with the Houston community at the 2015 Yom HaShoah Memorial and Purrington’s music was performed in 2017 at a Yom HaShoah Memorial house concert and the Center for Performing Arts Medicine at Houston Methodist Hospital.
 Student’s from Hastings High School (Alief ISD) and Wharton Dual Language Academy (HISD) have participated in The Holocaust Music Project.

 As the Holocaust survivor population is aging and slowly passing, Ms. Klein hopes that she can continue to be the next generation that shares this important piece of history.
 If you are interested in bringing the Holocaust Music Project to your community, school, home, or other venue, Ms. Klein would be delighted to work with you.
 Please contact Ms. Klein here.